naveednilawfar/cfc/README.md

-# cfc
+# CFC
 Celsius and Farenheit converter